Kilian/electron-to-chromium/README.md

 #### electronToBrowserList(query)
 Arguments:
-* Query: string, required.
-A major Electron version string.
+* Query: string or number, required.
+A major Electron version.

 A function that returns a [Browserlist](https://github.com/ai/browserslist) query that matches the given major Electron version.
 Returns a string.